buro9/microcosm/README.md

       addr:port on which to serve HTTPS (default ":443")
 ```

-I've symlinked `/srv/microcosm-web` to point to `~/Dev/src/github.com/buro9/microcosm/web/files/` which is my local dev location for this repo.
-I expect to deploy to a prod environment where the static files actually are within `/srv/microcosm-web`.
-You don't need to do this... you can just set the `-filespath` flag to wherever you have deployed the files.

 The cert and key I'm pointing to represent a wildcard cert, you'll need one too if you want to serve more than a single website.
 Otherwise a Lets Encrypt cert is good enough.

-Running the daemon is as simple as `make && sudo bin/microcosm-web`.
+Running the daemon is as simple as `make && sudo microcosm-web`.
 Why `sudo`?
 Because port 80 and 443... if you want to bind to those ports you need to sudo.
 Feel free to change the ports using the flags, and then place the front-end behind an nginx or similar to serve via 80 and 443.
 However...
 I intend to expose the UI directly to the world so that we take advantage of the strong default crypto in the Go web server, and for HTTP/2 out of the box.